 Alven invests in digital technology startups.
-We believe adoption of digital technologies will continue to rise in 2017 and beyond, as more businesses take their operations online to meet demands from consumers and pressure from the competition to perform and adapt.
+We believe adoption of digital technologies will continue to rise, as more businesses take their operations online to meet demands from consumers and pressure from the competition to perform and adapt.
 This demand creates many opportunities for fast-growing companies to start up and reach a global scale.

 - SaaS and subscription models